 Thinking about developing an interactive touchscreen experience for your business?
 Perhaps you want a touchscreen experience for an event, exhibition or tradeshow or maybe a more permanent fixture, such as for a customer sales centre or marketing suite.
 But you want to know more about the process first?

-So, if you’re wondering how an interactive touchscreen specialist or developer can help you go from idea to finished experience – and who needs to be involved and when – this article will shed a bit more light on the subject.
+So, if you’re wondering how an interactive experiences platform and developer can help you go from idea to finished experience – and who needs to be involved and when – this article will shed a bit more light on the subject.

 The creation process may vary between different agencies or developers, but as touchscreen specialists ourselves, we’re going to talk you through our own process, so you can have a better idea of what to expect.